 Data Sets.
-In this analysis, we consider multiple data sets.
-We begin with the twenty newsgroups data set.
-We also consider data sets from sources revolving around the domains of Covid-19 and Election 2020.
-Our first data set is a subset of the Twenty Newsgroups data set [37].
+In this analysis, we consider four data sets: a newsgroup data set, two Covid-19 data sets, and an election 2020 data set.
+Our first data set is a subset of the Twenty Newsgroups data set [25].
 We use the training set, containing 11,024 documents, to assess how well the different models generate topics that map to the labeled data.
 While 20 Newsgroups is a relatively small data set, it provides a platform for reproducibility and allows us to see the impact of our algorithm on a data set that contains less noise than traditional social media data sets.